pactumjs/pactum/docs/component-testing.md

 **pactum** makes component testing easy & fun as it allows us to control the behavior of the mock server for each & every test case.
 It works on top of [API Testing](api-testing) & [Mock Server](mock-server).
 If you haven't read about them, use the above links to learn more about them.

 Instead of maintaining a separate mock server, pactum comes with it.
-Interactions can be added to the mock server before the execution of a test case through `useMockInteraction` method.
+Interactions can be added to the mock server before the execution of a test case through `useInteraction` method.
 Once the interactions are added, you can build your request & expectations on top of it.

-* Interactions added through `useMockInteraction` method are auto removed from the mock server.
+* Interactions added through `useInteraction` method are auto removed from the mock server.
-* If interactions added through `useMockInteraction` method are not exercised, *pactum* will immediately fail the test case.
+* If interactions added through `useInteraction` method are not exercised, *pactum* will immediately fail the test case.

 <!-- tabs:start -->